PANEL ATTORNEY QUALIFICATIONS

 an adequate number of attorneys qualified to handle more serious

-Another factor in our policy relating to distance is our continuing
+Another factor relating to distance is our continuing

-goal of creating a substantial panel in the counties of our
+goal of creating a substantial panel in our

-to the professional development of lawyers in our district
+to the professional development of attorneys in our district

 who wish to handle indigent appeals.

-To accommodate these factors, SDAP has formulated the following
+With these factors in mind, SDAP has formulated the following

 policies:

-(1) For applicants whose offices are within the geographic
+(1) Preference will be given to applicants whose offices are within the geographic

-boundaries of the Sixth Appellate District, a preference will
+boundaries of the Sixth Appellate District.
+This preference supports creating and maintaining

-of a substantial criminal appellate bar in our district.
-This
+a substantial criminal appellate bar in our district.

-(2) For attorneys within an approximate 150 mile radius of
+(2) Moderate preference will be given to attorneys within an approximate 150 mile radius of

-approximately to the most distant location from San Jose within
+approximately corresponds to the most distant location from San Jose within

 the Sixth Appellate District.
 The decision to admit an applicant

-within such distance will be made solely on the demonstrated
+within such distance will be made solely on the attorney's demonstrated

-(3) For attorneys who are significantly further than 150 miles
+(3) For attorneys who work significantly further than 150 miles

-from San Jose, admission and retention on the panel will depend
+from San Jose, panel admission and retention will depend

 on the demonstrated ability to handle substantial jury trial

-Once accepted to the panel, an attorney is expected to be
+Once accepted, an attorney is expected to be

 reasonably available for appointments.
 While we recognize

-that an attorney will not always be able to accept new assignments,
+that an attorney cannot always accept new assignments,

 repeated refusals to accept cases may lead to removal from